sunlightwang/Super-Enhancers/index.md

 # Unique charactheristics of super-enhancers (SEs)

 ### Introduction
 This repertoire contains a set of super-enhancers along with typical enhancers and stretch enhancers on selected cell-lines / tissues.
 In addition, a series of statistical comparisons were carried out between super-enhancers and typical/stretch enhancers.
-These analyses demonstrate that super-enhancers are a unique sub-class of enhancers, with distinct characteristics from typical enhancers and, more importantly, stretch enhancers.
+These analyses demonstrate that super-enhancers are a unique subclass of enhancers, with distinct characteristics from typical enhancers and, more importantly, stretch enhancers.

+### Data access

 ### Comparison to typical enhancers